 The market for infrared panels is growing fast and it is becoming more and more difficult to find decent products at a decent price.
 Warm4less have been trading for a number of years and over those years we have seen a lot of new companies selling infrared panels.
 From experience, we know a good infrared panel from a bad one.
 We wanted to share the key points to remember when looking for a good infrared panel.

 Carbon Fibre Vs. Carbon Crystal:

 A good quality infrared panel will feature an element called carbon crystal.
 In lower quality panels, carbon fibre is used which is a cheaper, less reliable alternative.
 Carbon fibre is an ordinary, common material that has a simple structure and low production costs.
 Carbon fibre has been known to heat very unevenly.
 Due to the uneven heat, more carbon fibre is needed to compensate for the cold spots meaning that the energy consumption will be higher.
 This will also mean that the original warm spots will get even warmer when adding in more carbon fibre.
-The balance is very tricky to get perfect and manufactures very rarely do.
+The balance is very tricky to get perfect and manufacturers very rarely do.